contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Does not participate in the discussion or decision in the council.
 ### 32.9.7 Participation in Unusual Circumstances

+If a counselor in the stake presidency is unable to participate in a membership council, the stake president asks a high councilor or another high priest to take his place.
+If the stake president is unable to participate, the First Presidency may authorize one of his counselors to preside in his place.

+If a counselor in the bishopric is unable to participate in a membership council, the bishop may ask a high priest in the ward to take his place.
+If the bishop is unable to participate, he refers the matter to the stake president, who convenes a stake membership council.
+The bishop may not assign a counselor to convene a membership council.

 If a membership council is being held for a family member of the bishop or one of his counselors, it is held at the stake level.
 If it is being held for a family member of one of the stake president’s counselors, the stake president assigns another high priest to take the counselor’s place.
 If a council is being held for a family member of the stake president, he consults with the Office of the First Presidency.

 If a member objects to the participation of the bishop or his counselors, the membership council is held at the stake level.
 If a member objects to the participation of one of the stake president’s counselors, the stake president assigns another high priest to take the counselor’s place.
 If the member objects to the participation of the stake president, or if the stake president feels that he cannot be impartial, he consults with the Office of the First Presidency.